Niteesh-16/Inkle_backend/README.md

 ## Tech Stack

+I kept the stack simple on purpose so the focus is on the API design and permissions:

 - Node.js + Express (CommonJS)
 - PostgreSQL (Neon) via `pg`
 - JWT (`jsonwebtoken`)
 - Password hashing (`bcrypt`)

+---

+## Implementation notes

+At a high level, I modelled the core entities as:

+- `users`: basic profile + `role` (`USER`/`ADMIN`/`OWNER`).
+- `posts`: authored by a user, soft-deletable with `deleted`, `deleted_by`, `deleted_at`.
+- `likes`: many-to-many between users and posts.
+- `follows`: who follows whom.
+- `blocks`: who has blocked whom (used to filter posts from the feed both ways).
+- `activities`: append-only log that captures human-readable descriptions of actions.

+Every time an important action happens (create post, like, follow, admin delete, etc.) I call a small helper in `src/utils/activities.js` to record an activity row.
+The global activity wall simply reads from this table in reverse chronological order.

+Role checks (`USER`/`ADMIN`/`OWNER`) are enforced in middleware (`src/middleware/auth.js`) and in the admin routes.
+Normal users can manage their own content, while admins/owners can moderate everything.
+Owners have a couple of extra endpoints to promote/demote admins.

 ---